iChoake/ItemScripting/README.md

 # Item Scripting

-Item Scripting is an Elder Scrolls Online addon that enables you to script and automate many inventory management tasks: **mark items as junk, destroy items, move items in and out of your bank, and more**.
+Item Scripting is an [Elder Scrolls Online](https://www.elderscrollsonline.com) addon that enables you to script and automate many inventory management tasks: **mark items as junk, destroy items, move items in and out of your bank, and more**.
 Unlike similar addons, Item Scripting gives you complete control by letting you write your own code.
 Item Scripting provides an easy to use API for clean and readable scripts.

+## Examples

-For example: as you pick up items in the game, you can mark them as junk based on criteria of your choosing.
-This code will mark potions and poisons that are not crafted or in a quick slot as junk.
+As you pick up items in the game, you can mark them as junk based on criteria of your choosing.
+This code will mark potions and poisons that are not crafted or in a quick slot as junk:

 ```lua
 if Item:IsType('Potion','Poison')